fsprojects/FSharp.Data.GraphQL/docs/content/type-system.md

     Define.EnumValue("Greater", Ord.Greater) ])
 ```

-The major difference from .NET here is that, GraphQL expects, that enum values are serialized as **strings**.
+The major difference from .NET here is that GraphQL expects, that enum values are serialized as **strings**.
 Therefore, upon serialization, given enum value will be projected using `ToString()` method.

 ## Defining a Scalar